 Join Wales Arts Review every Friday as we count down the one hundred greatest Welsh albums of all time, as chosen by the Wales Arts Review team and friends of the Review.
-Week four sees us count down from 70-61, taking in folk, metal, hip-hop, and some indie classics.
+Week four sees us count down from 70-61 of the greatest Welsh albums, taking in folk, metal, hip-hop, and some indie classics.

 Hippies Vs Ghosts